trivago/chapi/README.md

 ## Usage

 ### list
-Display your jobs and filter they by failed
+Display your tasks and filter them by failed

 ```Shell
 bin/chapi list [options]